Kahsolt/stable-diffusion-webui-vid2vid/README.md

 # stable-diffusion-webui-vid2vid

-    Translate a video to some AI generated stuff, extension script for AUTOMATIC1111/stable-diffusion-webui.
+    Translate a video to AI generated video, extension script for AUTOMATIC1111/stable-diffusion-webui.

 ----